DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-11-14-teachers-leaving-schools.md

 We did some design and research to better understand how and when schools would tell us when one of their early career teachers leaves their school.

 Our research showed that schools did not always understand when they were supposed to do this.
+There was also confusion about what to do when teachers take a break from teaching due to ill health or parental leave.

 ## Current process